Tuesday, August 30, 2011

 Chickpeas draining in colander in sink by Eve Fox, Garden of Eating blog copyright 2011

-I was primarily inspired by Kirsten's use of blood orange juice and honey -- such interesting, delightful additions!
+I was primarily inspired by Kirsten's use of blood orange juice and chipotles -- such interesting, delightful additions!
 It had never occurred to me before to make a hummus-y type spread sweet.
 Turns out she's a genius 'cause it's really good.

 Mildly bloody blood oranges by Eve Fox, Garden of Eating blog copyright 2011